pschachte/wybe/WYBE.md

 As in most programming languages, parentheses may be used to override operator precedence and associativity.

-Wybe also supports an alternative syntax for invoking procedures, functions, or constructors that puts the first argument first, and the procedure, function, or constructor name, with its other arguments, second:
+Wybe also supports an alternative syntax for invoking procedures, functions, or constructors that puts the (first) argument first, and the procedure, function, or constructor name, with its other arguments, if any, second:

 > *arg*`^`*operation*(*other args*)